-- This is an altarpiece in Mantegna's mature style commissioned for a chapel in Mantua. - The full story of the commission is involved.
-When Francesco II Gonzaga, Marquess of Mantua, was away fighting a Jewish banker called Daniele da Norsa, bought a house and replaced an image of the Virgin Mary with his own coat of arms.
+- An altarpiece in Mantegna's mature style. - When Francesco II Gonzaga, Marquess of Mantua, was away fighting Daniele da Norsa, a Jewish banker, bought a house and replaced an image of the Virgin mary with his own coat of arms.
 The citizens of Mantua were incensed and destroyed his house.
-When Francesco returned he forced Norsa to fund a chapel and this devotional painting executed by his court painter Mantegna.
+When Francesco returned he forced Norsa to fund a chapel and this devotional painting executed by the Mantuan court painter Mantegna.
 The work was placed in the church of Santa Maria della Vittoria, which had been constructed over the ruins of Daniele da Norsa's house.
 Later, this painting was one of the works looted by the French during the Napoleonic invasion of Italy, and by 1798 was being exhibited in the Louvre.
-The painting was never returned; the reason given by the Louvre over the last two hundred years is that its large size makes transport difficult. - The characters are: - On the left foreground, Francesco Gonzaga paying homage to Mary who sits on a high throne with Jesus on her lap. - The child standing to her left is John the Baptist holding a sign saying, translated, "Behold the Lamb of God, which takes away the sins of the world".
+The painting was never returned; the given excuse was that its large size made the transport difficult. - The characters are: - On the left foreground, Francesco Gonzaga paying homage to Mary who sits on a high throne with Jesus on her lap. - The child standing to her left is John the Baptist holding a sign saying, translated, "Behold the Lamb of God, which takes away the sins of the world".

-- Further right and kneeling is John the Baptist's mother, St. Elizabeth, protector of Isabella d'Este, wife of Francesco Gonzaga.
-The choice of St. Elizabeth in the place of Isabella d'Este may have been a message to Norsa who was made to pay for the work.
-St. Elizabeth is shown as a Jewess indicated by the yellow turban, and she was said to be the first to recognise the sanctity of the Virgin Mary whose image Norse had destroyed. - On the left is the archangel St. Michael with a sword and on the right St. Longinus with a broken spear. - On the left at the back is St. Andrew, patron saint of Mantua, with a long stick with the cross and on the right St. George with a helmet and a long red lance.
+- Further right and kneeling is his mother, St. Elizabeth, protector of Isabella d'Este, wife of Francesco Gonzaga.
+The choice of St. Elizabeth in the place of a patron may have been chosen as a message of judgement to the Norsa who were made to pay for the work as a penalty for removing an image of the Madonna from their home.
+Unlike the Norsa, St. Elizabeth who is represented as a Jewess in a yellow turban, was said to be the first to recognize the sanctity of Mary. - On the left in the front is the archangel St. Michael with a sword and on the right St. Longinus with a broken spear. - On the left at the back is St. Andrew, patron saint of Mantua, with a long stick with the cross and on the right St. George with a helmet and a long red lance.